 It is possible that a media-type column contains data of different types.
-DBMaker will not verify the content during inserting or updating data to media-type columns; it is possible to insert a PowerPoint file to a MsWordFileType column.
-Altering column type to media type will change the existing data's attribute.
-For example, for a LONG VARBINARY column, if we alter its type to MsWordType, then the columns' data of all existing records will be considered as MsWordType thereafter, even if some of them are PowerPoint documents.
-If a column has data other than the designated media type, DBMaker will return a conversion error while doing match operations or creating text indexes.
-DBMaker provides a built-in function CHECKMEDIATYPE to check if a column's data match the column's media type.
+DBMaker can verify the content during inserting or updating data to media-type columns.DBMaker provides a built-in function CHECKMEDIAFORMAT to check if a column's data match the column's media type.
 If types match, the function returns 1, otherwise returns 0.